aleph-im/aleph-vm/doc/confidential.md

 This is only supported for instance with the qemu hypervisor.

 ## Life cycle
-First, a user creates a VM message and send it with notify_allocate.
-This simply notifies the API of the new VM.
+First, a user creates a VM message and sends it with notify_allocate.
+This notifies the orchestrator about the creation of the new VM.
 The user fetch the platform certificate, validate it's chain again AMD root certificate.
 The user must then upload so-called Guest Owner certificates (created with sevctl) to create an encrypted channel between the user and the Security Processor.